AlessandroBudroni/BCH-C/BCH_codes/README.md

  $ make test

- The test perform the following thest on random 128-bit messages with 32-bit of redundancy:
+The test performs the following thest on random 128-bit messages with 32-bit of redundancy:
  - correct up to 4 errors
  - detect more than 4 errors